 Ahmed has also contributed to film/tv score as one of his tracks was handpicked by iconic film director, Spike Lee, who featured Ahmed's track "We Rep Brooklyn"–an original rework of the song, "We Love Roll Call Y'all", by the director's father (composer Bill Lee) in the Netflix reboot of his debut film She's Gotta Have It (in Season 1/Episode 2 of the series), as well as a feature on the Spotify podcast with Spike personally highlighting his favorite tracks from that first season.

 Unsigned and totally independent, Ahmed certainly follows a path that he creates as a self-taught and self-styled artist.
-Whether you need music to enjoy for a quiet night inside curled up with a good book or romantic company, sweating it out during a gym workout or on a club dance floor (or in your living room, if you're in covid-19 lockdown restrictions), or driving out on the road and need something to jam to, or need music with a conscious message to relate to as well as inspire your personal philosophies...whatever your vibe may be, Ahmed Sirour may certainly have the right formula for what you need!
+Whether you need music to enjoy for a quiet night inside curled up with a good book or romantic company, sweating it out during a gym workout or on a club dance floor, or driving out on the road and need something to jam to, or need music with a conscious message to relate to as well as inspire your personal philosophies...whatever your vibe may be, Ahmed Sirour may certainly have the right formula for what you need!
 He is, quite simply, an organically-artistic force and a musical chameleon to listen to and experience!